mihails-strasuns/mood/generated/md/2015/08/OOP_composition_with_mixins.md

 heavily discourage from, one that will make your code completely unmaintainable.

-Beauty of `alias` parameter is that allows to define generic reusable building blocks that hold no silent assumptions about their mixin context - all dependencies can be expressed explicitly and have full compile-time verification with nice error messages from `static assert`.
+The beauty of `alias` parameters is that they allow you to define generic reusable building blocks that hold no silent assumptions about their mixin context - all dependencies can be expressed explicitly and have full compile-time verification with nice error messages from `static assert`.

-Main limitation of this feature is that right now it is limited to only one context pointer and is sometimes not smart enough to recognize transitivity:
+The main limitation of this feature is that right now it is limited to only one context pointer and is sometimes not smart enough to recognize transitivity:

 ```D